anacolell/locally/README.md

 * Search for locals in the city you're going to be visiting.
  There are two options:
   * **Let's go!** Will find locals ordered by the highest match to the lowest.
-  * **I'm feeling adventurous!** If you feel like getting out of your comfort zone, I'm feeling lucky will match you to a completely random local.
+  * **I'm feeling adventurous!** If you feel like getting out of your comfort zone, by choosing 'I'm feeling lucky' you'll be matched to a completely random local.
 This is a great opportunity to meet people which you wouldn't meet otherwise.

 <img src="https://user-images.githubusercontent.com/68306689/122744745-9610ca00-d288-11eb-9813-eab17bd49263.png" height="500">